AparmitSrivastava/calculator/README.md

 # calculator
-This is basic Calculator Application, as my first mini project to practice my basics .
-I was not sure how would I do it but did it...
+This is my first mini project—a basic calculator application—to practice my fundamentals.
+I wasn’t sure how I would do it, but I made it happen! lets GOOOO